Defibrillator guide for first time buyers

 How much does Defibrillator training cost?

-For more information about our Defibrillator and CPR training course and prices, please see our training course page.
+For more information about our defibrillator and CPR training course and prices, please see our training course page.

 Should a Defibrillator be kept in a locked cabinet?

-Some defibrillator cabinets are alarmed rather than locked, letting people know that the defibrillator is being accessed.
+Some defibrillator cabinets are also alarmed rather than locked, letting people know that the defibrillator is being accessed.

-St John Ambulance believes defibrillators should made as accessible as possible to ensure they can be accessed quickly in an emergency.
+St John Ambulance believes defibrillators should be made as accessible as possible to ensure they can be accessed quickly in an emergency.

 Do Defibrillators need to be registered with the ambulance service?